apache/arrow/docs/source/java/vector_schema_root.rst

     List<FieldVector> vectors = Arrays.asList(bitVector, varCharVector);
     VectorSchemaRoot vectorSchemaRoot = new VectorSchemaRoot(fields, vectors);

-The vectors within a :class:`VectorSchemaRoot` could be loaded/unloaded via :class:`VectorLoader` and :class:`VectorUnloader`.
-:class:`VectorLoader` and :class:`VectorUnloader` handles converting between :class:`VectorSchemaRoot` and :class:`ArrowRecordBatch` (
-representation of a RecordBatch :doc:`IPC <../format/IPC.rst>` message).
-Examples as below
+Data can be loaded into/unloaded from a VectorSchemaRoot via `VectorLoader`_ and `VectorUnloader`_.
+They handle converting between VectorSchemaRoot and `ArrowRecordBatch`_ (a representation of a RecordBatch :ref:`IPC <format-ipc>` message).
+For example:

 .. code-block:: Java